Instability of periodic waves for the Korteweg-de Vries-Burgers equation with monostable source: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to two anonymous reviewers, whose comments, suggestions and careful revisions greatly improved the quality of the paper.
+The authors also thank Renato Calleja and Carlos Garc\'{\i}a-Azpeitia for useful conversations about Hopf bifurcation.
 The work of R. Folino was partially supported by DGAPA-UNAM, program PAPIIT, grant IA-102423.
-A. Naumkina was supported by CONAHCyT (Mexico), through a scholarship for graduate studies (CVU 1081529).
+A. Naumkina was fully supported by CONAHCyT (Mexico), through a scholarship for graduate studies (CVU 1081529).
 The work of R. G. Plaza was partially supported by DGAPA-UNAM, program PAPIIT, grant IN-104922.